Our unit carries out research on the evaluation of evidence-based nursing practice, implementation science and measurement of outcomes.

 RNAO's Evidence Boosters are two-page infographics that demonstrate the impact of BPG implementation on clinical and organizational outcomes.
 Below are links to our most recent evidence boosters.
 We will update this page when new evidence boosters become available.

-This Evidence Booster evaluates the impact of implementing RNAO’s Preventing Falls and Reducing Injury from Falls BPG at Braemar Retirement Centre, a long-term care facility in Wingham, Ontario.
+This Evidence Booster examines the impact of implementing RNAO’s Preventing Falls and Reducing Injury from Falls (2017) best practice guideline in one Ontario long-term care (LTC) home.